Chukwuebukaoguejiofo/Programming_cheat_sheets/linux/docker/_docker_compose_example.markdown

 ```

-### build again, if you changed the local code: ???
+### Build again, if you changed the local code: ???
 ```bash
 $ docker-compose build
 ```